Automate access, reduce risk, and stay audit-ready

 An account that can modify configurations, access sensitive data, or move laterally across systems.
 If compromised, it acts like an insider threat that has the keys to your entire environment.

 Strengthening identity security starts with disciplined governance.
+As organizations expand across cloud, SaaS, and DevOps environments, unmanaged service accounts significantly increase the identity attack surface.
 By applying the principle of least privilege (PoLP), enforcing role-based access control (RBAC), rotating credentials regularly, disabling inactive identities automatically, and integrating identity and access management (IAM), identity governance and administration (IGA), and privileged access management (PAM) solutions, organizations can create a predictable, compliant, and resilient account security posture.
-This section introduces the core steps that help protect both service accounts and user accounts without disrupting day-to-day operations.

 Begin by creating clear definitions for each type of account and classify them according to operational importance and risk.
 This helps identify which identities require strict controls or faster recovery during incidents.
 Once accounts are categorized, establish governance policies for provisioning, usage, and de-provisioning.
 Assign ownership so each identity has someone responsible for monitoring purpose, permissions, and lifecycle.